 HHOW has quickly become recognized as a leader in funding of pediatric cancer research in the US.
-More than 800 grants have been awarded over the past 21 years.
+More than 1,00 grants have been awarded over the past 24 years.
 In fact, there are over 280 HHOW research projects currently underway.
-For 2019, we will announce an additional 40 pediatric cancer research grants.
 A HHOW research grant is awarded to an institution that is member of the Children’s Oncology group of America (COG) and the doctor-researcher is doing research in pediatric oncology, which has a translational benefit to patients.
 Grant applicants are invited to submit a research proposal once a year.
 These proposals are peer-reviewed by a scientific panel and funded grants are selected based on their innovation to the field and ability to have the greatest impact on improving cures.
 There are 4 HHOW grant categories:

 The Hyundai Impact Award